coderepic/GeographyGenius/README.txt

 README

+(You may view a better-formatted PDF version of this README in the repository)

 Requirements to Run the Project:
 The project can be run simply by opening index.html
 No servers or dependencies are required.